turingschool/front-end-curriculum/lessons/module-1/js-1.md

 - You cannot use keywords or reserved words (such as `var` or `for`).
 - All variables are case sensitive.
 - Use names that describe the kind of information you plan to assign the variable.
-- If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case (thisIsMyVariableName).
+- If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case ie. `thisIsMyVariableName`.

 ### Your Turn (in the console)